-The basic Business Model for credit unions is very simple.
+The primary Business Model for credit unions is straightforward.
 It is Money in Money out.
-Credit unions buy Money ( deposits) from members (Cost of Funds) and then loans out those deposits to Members (Interest Income) at a higher interest rate (Margin).
-Of course there are multitudes of nuance to this model, that’s why credit unions have CFOs, but as Marketers this is how a credit union makes money.
+Credit unions buy money ( deposits) from members (Cost of Funds) and then loans out those deposits to Members (Interest Income) at a higher interest rate (Margin).
+Of course, there are multitudes of nuance to this model, that’s why credit unions have CFOs, but as Marketers, this is how a credit union makes money.

-Also, a Marketer needs to know the how a credit union delivers on this money in, money out model.
-The variables center primarily around four things: fee, service, sales and product strategies.
+Also, a Marketer needs to know how a credit union delivers on this money in, money out model — the variables include four things: fee, service, sales, and product strategies.

-Is your credit union fee sensitive, fee neutral or fee aggressive?
-Fee sensitive defines a credit union that historically has a a low non-interest income ratio (most of this ratio is made up from various fees) and has lively debate when a new fee or a fee increase is suggested.
-Fee neutral is a credit union that understands how important fees are to the income statement and tries to stay competitive with their fee structure.
-A fee aggressive is defined by a credit union that needs/wants fees to drive their income statement or actively uses fees to drive member behaviors,
+Is your credit union fee sensitive, fee neutral, or fee aggressive?
+Fee sensitive defines a credit union that historically has a low non-interest income ratio (most of this ratio is made up of various fees) and has a lively debate when a new fee or a fee increase is suggested.
+Fee neutral is a credit union that understands how vital prices are to the income statement and tries to stay competitive with their fee structure.
+A fee aggressive is defined by a credit union that needs/wants fees to drive their income statement or actively uses fees to drive member behaviors

 What is your credit union’s service model?
-Are you high touch, E-delivery focused, branch centric?
-A high touch branch focus is the most expensive model for a financial institution because this model requires a lot of head count and brick and mortar to compete.
-Typically SEG-based credit unions that are staying true to the bank-at-work model are more cost effective.
-Hybrid models that are SEG-based but look and feel like a community field of membership have expenses similar to branch centric credit unions.
-E-delivery is likely the most cost effective model if they avoid branches and the staff to run them.
+Are you high touch, E-delivery focused, branch-centric?
+A high touch branch focus is the most expensive financial institution model because this model requires a lot of headcount and brick and mortar to compete.
+Typically SEG-based credit unions that are staying true to the bank-at-work model are more cost-effective.
+Hybrid models that are SEG-based but look and feel like a community field of membership have expenses similar to branch-centric credit unions.
+E-delivery is likely the most cost-effective model if they avoid branches and the staff to run them.